magdalenek/Link-it/README.md

 - Upgrade to word-recognition for website suggestions, as opposed to website links solely.

 **Technology:**
-- A sample was made using Microsoft Computer Vision API, currently in process of adding Tess Two library.
+- A sample was made using Microsoft Computer Vision API, currently in process of replacing with Tess Two library.